matter-labs/era-observability/README.md

 docker compose up -d
 ```

+> Note: If you used to run `era-observability` a while ago, run `docker compose down --volumes` first

 The grafana will be available at [http://localhost:3000](http://localhost:3000).

 Alternatively the dashboards can be imported as-is via the Grafana JSON importer.